Does Divorce Contribute to Social Inequalities?27 Dec 2016

 Understanding families in order to understand society.
 This is the motivation behind Marta Castillo González’ Master’s Degree work.
 She intends to analyze whether divorce provokes social inequalities.
 Is this real?

-Marta Castillo González received a Social Trends Institute grant for the Master’s in Social Science Research at the University of Navarre.
+Marta Castillo González received a Social Trends Institute grant for the Master’s in Social Science Research at the University of Navarra.
 Through her research project, she intends to analyze whether divorce provokes social inequalities.
 Her work is based on the conviction that the family is the seedbed of sociability.

 Why do start from the assumption that divorce provokes inequality?